0031400/blog/content/posts/ssh-hugo.md

 slug = 'ssh-hugo'
 +++
 ### summary
-hugo is a popular static site builder
+hugo is a popular static site builder.